thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

 Template message: `${entityType}s usage: ${currentCount}/${limit} (${percents}%)`

-See [Entity count limit](#entities-limit) template for a list of the available template parameters.
+See [Entities limit](#entities-limit) template for a list of the available template parameters.

 ##### API usage limit